Panel Discussion and Live Q&A: Does current US Policy and discourse discourage adult smokers from viewing e-cigarettes as a harm reduction tool?

 - Prof Kenneth Warner Professor Emeritus and Dean Emeritus - School of Public Health, University of Michigan

-- Prof Neal L. Benowitz Professor of Medicine and Bioengineering & Theapeutic Sciences - University of California, San Franciso
+- Prof Neal L. Benowitz MD Professor of Medicine Emeritus (Active) - University of California, San Franciso

-- Jamie Hartmann-Boyce Senior Research Fellow and Editor, Cochrane Tobacco Addiction Group - Nuffield Department of Primary Care Health Sciences, University of Oxford
+- Dr Jamie Hartmann-Boyce Associate Professor and Editor, Cochrane Tobacco Addiction Group - Nuffield Department of Primary Care Health Sciences, University of Oxford

 - Dr. Nancy A. Rigotti, MD Professor of Medicine, Harvard Medical School - Director, Tobacco Research & Treatment Center, Massachusetts General Hospital, Boston